catalyzeio/stratum-docs/guides/lets-encrypt.md

 ## Setting up DNS

 Before creating a Let's Encrypt certificate, you must setup a CNAME DNS record pointing to your environment's default domain.
-You can find out your environment's default domain by running the `domain` command with the The Platform CLI:
+You can find out your environment's default domain by running the `domain` command with The Platform CLI:

 ```
 datica -E "<your_env_name> domain"